- Questions to Ask Yourself

 Medical School Interest

-Students interested in pursuing a medical degree should contact Dr. Scott Turner, ESF’s advisor for pre-health professions.
+Students interested in pursuing a medical degree should contact Dr. Lee Newman, ESF’s advisor for pre-health professions.

-Pre-Health at ESF: This site, from Dr. Turner, offers information regarding pre-health advising at ESF including frequently asked questions and links to other resources.
+Pre-Health at ESF: This site offers information regarding pre-health advising at ESF including frequently asked questions and links to other resources.